GeminiDRSoftware/DRAGONS/astrodata/doc/reduce_UsersManual/_build/html/_sources/supptools.txt

 present primitive names available, their parameters and defaults, as well as perform data and type discovery in a directory tree.

-If the user environment has been correctly configured (Sec. :ref:`config`), these applications will work directly.
+If the user environment has been correctly configured these applications will work directly.

 listprimitives
 ++++++++++++++

-In a correct environment, the ``listprimitives.py`` module (linked as ``listprimitives``) will be available as a command line executable.
+``listprimitives`` is available as a command line executable.
 This tool displays available primitives for all AstroDataTypes, their parameters, and defaults.
 These are the parameters discussed in Sec. :ref:`userpars` that can be changed by the user with the **-p, --param** option on reduce. under the